 What Smoking Marijuana Every Day Does to Your Body

-With American sprinter Sha'Carri Richardson suspended for a month due to a positive marijuana test, you might be wondering what smoking it does to your body.
 With medical marijuana legal in states like California, Colorado, Illinois and a growing list, adoption of the drug is becoming more and more commonplace—as is consumption.
+You might be wondering what smoking it does to your body.
 We consulted doctors and medical resources to discover what happens if you smoke marijuana every day.
 (Note: do not use marijuana without consulting a medical professional first.)
-Read on—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.
+Read on—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.

 First, The Positive Effects